 The initial aim of the current Q-stock project is to restore three of the cars to operational condition.

-Phase 1 will incorporate restoration of the two Q38 driving motor cars 4416 and 4417, along with Q35 trailer 08063, which is already close to operational condition.
-Phase 2, restoration of Q23 4184, could then be undertaken once the three car train is operational, facilitated by a further fundraising campaign.
+Phase 1 involves restoration of the two Q38 driving motor cars 4416 and 4417, along with Q35 trailer 08063, which is already close to operational condition.
+Phase 2, restoration of Q23 4184, could then be undertaken once the three car train is operational, facilitated by a further fundraising campaign (though other heritage rail projects could take precedence).

-Whilst these studies have been under way, a considerable amount of preparatory work has been carried out by teams of dedicated volunteers.
-Some of this has been preliminary restoration work, particularly on the interior fittings, flooring and door mechanisms of one of the Q38 motor cars (4417).
-Research has also been conducted in contemporary technical publications; and parts stored at Acton Depot and elsewhere have been located, together with a list of other missing parts which will need to be replaced.
-Plans are being finalised for the period to which individual cars will be restored.
+Plans are being finalised for the time period to which individual cars will be restored.
 These dates will vary from car to car, to allow different stories to be presented on the role Q-stock played in major events, such as the World War 2 evacuation and 1948 London Olympics.